igutekunst/ooc/README.rst

 The general idea is to store the count of all seen words in a HashMap.
 Next we sort the results for printing.

-First we open a file, and read one line at a time
+First we open a file, and read one line at a time.

 .. code-block:: c